- Strategic Management

 Branzei, O., Frooman, J., McKnight, B., and Zietsma, C. 2018.
 What Good Does Doing Good do?
 The Effect of Bond Rating Analysts’ Corporate Bias on Investor Reactions to Changes in Social Responsibility.
 Journal of Business Ethics, 148(1), 183-203. https://doi.org/10.1007/s10551-016-3357-6

 Linnenluecke, M. and McKnight, B. (2017) Community Resilience to Natural Disasters: The Role of Disaster Entrepreneurship, Journal of Enterprising Communities: People and Places in the Global Economy , 1(1).

 Linnenluecke, M. K., Smith, T., and McKnight, B. (2016).
 Environmental finance: A research agenda for interdisciplinary finance research.
 Economic Modelling, 59, 124-130.

 McKnight, B. and Linnenluecke, M. (2016) How Firm Responses to Natural Disasters Strengthen Community Resilience: A Stakeholder-Based Perspective.
 Organization & Environment, 29(3):290-307.

 Bansal, P. and McKnight.
 B. (2009), Looking Forward, Pushing Back, and Peering Sideways: Analyzing the Sustainability of Industrial Symbiosis.
 Journal of Supply Chain Management, 45(4), 26-37

 Zietsma, C. and McKnight, B. (2009).
 Building the Iron Cage: Co-creation work in the context of competing proto-institutions.
 Invited contribution to Lawrence, T.B., Suddaby, R. & Leca, B. (Eds.).
-Handbook of Institutional Work, Cambridge University Press.
+Institutional Work: Actors and agency in institutional studies of organizations, Cambridge University Press.